bradlys/job-search-helper/README.md

-# Bradly's CrunchBase Job Search Helper
+# Bradly's Job Search Helper
-Google Chrome Extension for keeping track of companies you've applied to and viewing them on CrunchBase.
+Google Chrome Extension for keeping track of companies you've applied to and viewing them on various websites.
+Currently only on CrunchBase though.

 ## Introduction